Toddlers are mesmerizing and entranced by sounds of a pounding

 learn.
 When there is no chance of a small mistake, there is little

 chance to learn.
 Sooner or later, every person makes mistakes.
+If we have learned from appropriately gentle and empathic responses to our small mistakes,

 we will know how to make better choices when we make more serious mistakes.
+Of course, in matters of health and safety, we need to make things childproof.
+However, in matters that merely protect our easily repaired property

 values there are real benefits in allowing for mistakes that in turn